mininet/mininet/README.md

   `mn -c`

-### What is difference in this mininet from the mininet where this had been forked?
+### What is the difference in this mininet from the mininet where this had been forked?

 * A command to create multiple networks distinguished by their network ip address.
   It will help in emulating a more real scenario based networks.
 The command to